Chestnut blight

 The pathogenic fungus Cryphonectria parasitica (formerly Endothia parasitica) is a member of the Ascomycota (sac fungi).
 This necrotrophic fungus is native to East Asia and South East Asia and was introduced into Europe and North America in the early 1900s.
-The fungus spread rapidly and caused significant tree loss in both regions.
+Strains of the fungus spread more or less rapidly and caused significant tree loss in both regions.
+Strains of the fungus can be more or less virulent.

 Overview

 Cryphonectria parasitica is a parasitic fungus of chestnut trees.
 This disease came to be known as chestnut blight.
 Naturally found in South East Asia, accidental introductions led to invasive populations of C. parasitica in North America and Europe.
-The fungal disease has had a devastating economic and social impact on communities in the eastern United States.
-In the first half of the 20th century it killed an estimated four billion trees; or, by another count, 3.5 billion trees through 2013.
+In the first half of the 20th century, the fungal disease had a devastating economic and social impact on communities in the eastern United States.
+It killed an estimated four billion trees; or, by another count, 3.5 billion trees through 2013.
 Less severe impacts have occurred in Europe due to widespread CHV1-induced hypovirulence.
-CHV1 is one of at least two viral pathogens that weaken the fungus through hypovirulence and helps trees survive.
+CHV1 is one of at least two viral pathogens that weaken the fungus through hypovirulence and helps trees survive a blight infection.